Antelope Island's Bison Roundup

 Get Involved

 Interested in riding in the Antelope Island bison roundup?
-You absolutely can.
 The annual bison roundup is open to the public with hundreds of riders getting the opportunity to round up wild bison on horseback.
 Online registration typically opens the first of September.
-Sign up early as there is a cap to the number of riders the event can allow.
-Last year, approximately 250 riders signed up to help out.
+Sign up early as there is a cap to the number of riders the event can allow, historically about 250 riders.
+There is a registration fee to join the ride, you must be 18 years old to register and you must provide your own horse to participate.
+Note that registration is not required for the viewing public, but there is a fee to enter the state park.